 - the importance of concentration and focus

-However, school trips can be costly and difficult to organise so you probably will not get the opportunity to do more than one per school year.
-Don’t forget that the school yard itself offers plenty of learning opportunities so take nature lessons, science and art outdoors, whenever weather permits.
+However, trips can be costly and difficult to organise.
+Don’t forget that your yard or garden, nearby forests or parks offer plenty of learning opportunities so take nature lessons, science and art outdoors, whenever weather permits.

 You may be reluctant to let your child play on your smartphone or tablet because we are always being told that this generation spends too much time on technology and need to get outside and play.